 Scholarship recipients will have access to funding to support tuition fees.
 The level of funding given will depend on the total number of applicants, the total cost of requested tuition support and the available budget.
 Scholarships are paid through reimbursement at the end of each satisfactorily completed semester(s) of study.

-Applications for scholarships to study in 2023 will open in November 2022.
+Applications for scholarships to study in 2023 will open on 7 November 2022.

 To be eligible for this scheme, you must have permanent employment with Canberra Health Services, ACT Health or Calvary Public Hospital Bruce or have a continuous temporary contract for at least 12 months before the application closing date.